greghendershott/racket-mode/README.md

 ### smartparens

-To use the default configuration that smartparens provides for racket-mode, add to your Emacs init file:
+To use the default configuration that smartparens provides for Lisp modes generally and for racket-mode specifically, add to your Emacs init file:

 ```
-(require 'smartparens-racket)
+(require 'smartparens-config)
 ```

 ## Documentation